jvalue/jayvee/rfc/0016-block-instantiation-syntax/0016-block-instantiation-syntax.md

 It is impossible to create multiple instances of the same block, limiting how complex a DAG can be described.

 ## Explanation
-The following explanations use blocks as an example but map directly to **Constraints** and **Valuetypes**.
-That is, constraints and valuetypes can also only be **defined** outside of pipelines and are valuetypes are **instantiated** inside of pipelines (constraints are only instantiated as part of valuetypes).

 ### Current state
 #### M2 level (focused on blocks only)